rami3l/pacaptr/README.md

 - `--dryrun`, `--dry-run`: Use this flag to just print out the command to be executed (sometimes with a --dry-run flag to activate the package manager's dryrun option).

-  - `Pending` means that the command execution is blocked (a dry run or prompted to continue), while `Running` means that it is running.
+  - `Pending` means that the command execution has been blocked by a prompt; `Canceled` means it has been canceled in a dry run; `Running` means that it has started running.

   - Some query commands might still be run, but anything "big" should have been stopped from running, eg. installation.
     For instance: